Samsung Galaxy S26 Ultra colours leaked ahead of launch; No iPhone 17 Pro-like Orange?

 Published By: Divya | Published: Jan 21, 2026, 01:14 PM (IST)

 Samsung is in full swing to launch the flagship Galaxy S26 series by the next month.
 The series is expected to bring the usual standard model along with the mid-tier Galaxy S26 Plus and the top-end Galaxy S26 Ultra.
 Ahead of the official arrival, several leaks and rumours have already shed light on what new features these models may bring to the table.
-Also Read: iPhone 18 Pro vs iPhone 17 Pro: 5 biggest changes that will change the overall experience
+Also Read: Samsung Galaxy A57 specs leak reveals slim design and Exynos chipset: What else to expect?

 The flagship Samsung Galaxy S26 Ultra is one of the models which is tipped to get several upgrades over the predecessor.
 Earlier, some renders suggested that the Ultra will get the iPhone 17 Pro and Pro Max-like Cosmic orange colour variant.
 However, the latest leak by the tipster Evan Blass says otherwise.